LocalJoost/LocalJoost.github.io/_posts/2022-02-16-Placing-holograms-on-any-surface-using-the-MRTK-surface-magnetism.markdown

     }
 }
 ```
-* If `initTime` is over and the `radialView` is still active, we assume the app now has had enough time to build a Spatial Mesh for `SurfaceMagnetism` to work on.
+* When `initTime` is over and the `radialView` is still active, we assume the app now has had enough time to build a Spatial Mesh for `SurfaceMagnetism` to work on.
 So we disable the `radialView`, enable `surfaceMagnet` and give the user 2 seconds time to position the object on the surface before we start proposing to place it on a location.
 * If `surfaceMagnet` reports it hit a surface, we retain it in `foundPosition`
 * If we find a position and the distance between `foundPosition` and `previousPosition` is larger than 0.005, the user is apparently still moving his or her head so has not decided on where to place the object.
 Since the initial `previousPosition` is set to `Vector3.positiveInfinity`, the first position will always be rejected and only stored in `previousPosition`
 * And if the user is not moving,